 J.C.: Can you tell us about Dexcom’s journey over the last few years?

-The journey we are on is ensuring we are filling requisitions with engaged, qualified, and talented people.
-Most recruiters have 30+ requisitions on their plate at any given time, requiring the right tools and technology to double our productivity, change behaviors, and help people be more confident with the decision-making process.
+Most recruiters have 30+ requisitions at any given time.
+To fill requisitions with engaged, qualified, and talented people, we need the right tools and technology to double our productivity, change behaviors, and help people be more confident with decision-making.

 J.C.: What tools or process updates have generated the most impact?